Mariners vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has put up 59 hits with 12 doubles, 19 home runs and 27 walks.
+- Jorge Soler has collected 59 hits with 12 doubles, 19 home runs and 28 walks.
 He has driven in 38 runs with one stolen base.

 Soler Recent Games